caktus/hosted-rapidpro/README.md

 3. Create a virtual environment and activate it.

-4. Local set-up work is encapsulated in a single shell script:
+4. Most local set-up work is encapsulated in a single shell script:

     ```
     $ (rapidpro) cd rapidpro